Pupil Premium / Catch up Funding

 In February 2021, the government announced a one-off recovery premium as part of its package of funding to support education recovery.

-In line with DfE guidance, £4,583 of this funding has been committed to fund 25% of the School Led Tutoring programme for High Well School and the remaining £1,797 has been used towards one-to-one tuition of which is noted in Pupil Premium Strategy above.
+In line with DfE guidance, £3,800 of this funding was spent on funding 25% of the School Led Tutoring programme for High Well School and the remaining has been used towards one-to-one tuition.

 Catch up Funding 2020-2022